fonzy1243/LBYARCH_Proj/README.md

-# Grayscale Image to Float Converter
+# Grayscale Image Float to Integer Converter
 This is a simple benchmark of raw a AMD64 assembly function compared to its equivalent C function, and also an optimized C function that uses SIMD.
 ## Benchmarked Functions
 ### Assembly Function